Protect Large Machinery

 LLDPE and LDPE films are commonly used for:

 Marine industrial applications

-The disadvantages of PE for shrink are that it has lower clarity and lower shrink rate.
-It also doesn't shrink as well as other films, but it is great for stretch-wrapping pallets and protecting heavy loads in transit.
+The disadvantages of PE for shrink are that it has lower clarity and a lower shrink rate.
+It also doesn't shrink and other films, but it is great for stretch-wrapping pallets and protecting heavy loads in transit.

 Shrinkwrap is an extremely useful material when transporting large machinery.
 There are many different types of shrink wrap that are available in a variety of weights and colors.
 Polyethylene can be used for various applications, including large machinery and plastic bottles.
 Depending on your preferred thickness, you can find the right shrinkwrap to meet your needs.